zxj8806/MC-MoE-Diff-master/README.md

-This repository includes the source code of "**MIXED-CURVATURE EXPERTS DIFFUSION: GEOMETRICALLY ADAPTIVE LINK PREDICTION VIA HYBRID MANIFOLD LEARNING**"
+This repository includes the source code of "**Adaptive Geometric Representation Learning through Mixed-Curvature Mixture-of-Experts Diffusion for Link Prediction**"

 # Requirements